-We heard on The Treats Day event at the Pink Place in January that exercise is important during (if you can manage it) and after chemo.
-Whilst I didn’t go for long walks during chemo last year, I have started again now.
+We heard on The Treats Day event at the Pink Place in January 2017 that exercise is important during (if you can manage it) and after chemo.
+Whilst I didn’t go for long walks during chemo in 2016, I started again in 2017 after chemo.
 My medication affected my skin and staying out in the sun wasn’t a good idea.
 I also found that the short walks we did try I struggled to get up the inclines.
 The fuel tank was empty……

-Macmillan have sponsored a place for me on a Move More class at our local sports centre.
-I probably wouldn’t have enjoyed it last year as much as I do now that I have finished chemo.
+Macmillan sponsored a place for me on a Move More class at our local sports centre.
+I probably wouldn’t have enjoyed it during chemo as much as I did after I finished chemo.
 I may not have been able to get the maximum from it either.
-It involves using a range of weights set out at stations around the room and runs for 45 minutes weekly.
+It involved using a range of weights set out at stations around the room and runs for 45 minutes weekly.
 Great fun!

 - swim – they say it is good for the whole body!